 Below are some tips and tricks for using your Settings page to customize your site exactly the way you want it!
 You can change your URL, your event date, location and password, update your privacy, add an admin and so much more from this page.

-Once you navigate to Settings from your admin dashboard, you will see three tabs at the top left of the page: General, Menu, Security & Privacy, and Admin.
+Once you navigate to Settings from your admin dashboard, you will see four tabs at the top left of the page: General, Menu, Security & Privacy, and Admin.
 First, we will start with an overview of the ‘General’ tab.

 On the General tab, you can manage the basic settings for your site.
 You can edit your event handle (Joy URL), which is used at the end of your URL and is a unique name that identifies a Joy event, (for ex. the URL may be www.withjoy.com/event123456, and “event123456” would be the event handle), event display name, which is how your names will appear on your site (for ex.
-Sue & Bob or Bob & Sue), your names, your announcement banner, your event greeting, and the main date, location, event countdown and timezone for your event.
+Sue & Bob or Bob & Sue), your names, your announcement banner, your greeting, and the main date, location, event countdown and timezone for your event.

 You can also decide whether you want to ‘hide or show’ an event countdown or the “Get Our App” page on your site, and if you want to delete your site, you can do it from this page as well.
 After making any changes on this page, be sure to hit ‘Save’ on the top right side of your screen.